 The reason for all the confusion is because Phone Systems use sophisticated technology –and terminology- to manage communication streams efficiently.
 Whilst most of us understand the need for this terminology in the field of telecommunication, it can be very confusing to anyone who is new to the subject.

-One of the most common questions users have when first researching telephony options and phone systems advantages is: what does that mean?
+One of the most common questions users have when first researching telephony options and phone systems advantages are: what does that mean?

 That’s why here at Tech Advance we thought we would put together this useful quick reference blog for anyone wanting to understand the basic most used jargon as a quick survival guide reference for anyone buying a new telephone system.